 According to industry analysts, smaller and mid-size distributors that succeed in acquiring high-value smaller brands may gain a competitive edge as consumer preferences evolve.
 This shift may prove beneficial to distributors who strategically enhance their portfolios, especially as wine and spirits consumption trends continue to fluctuate in 2024.

-For alcohol producers affected by these distribution changes, consulting firms like Palmateer Consulting, which has an extensive network of national and state importers, state distributors, retailers, and sales brokers, offer resources to secure new distribution channels and upgrade existing networks.
+For alcohol producers affected by these distribution changes, consulting firms like Palmateer Consulting, which has an extensive network of national importers, distributors, and sales brokers, offer resources to secure new distribution partners and upgrade existing networks.
 Palmateer Consulting has been helping domestic and international beverage producers navigate these transitions and can be reached at [email protected] for inquiries.

 As SGWS tightens its portfolio, the reshaping of distribution networks will likely redefine market dynamics in the alcohol beverage sector.
 Discontinued brands, rising competitors, and the need for adaptive distribution solutions highlight the rapidly evolving landscape of U.S. alcohol distribution.